xanmod/linux/Documentation/userspace-api/winesync.rst

   Poll on a list of objects, atomically acquiring all of them.
-Takes a pointer to struct :c:type:`winesync_wait_args`, which is used identically to ``WINESYNC_IOC_WAIT_ANY``, except that ``index`` is always filled with zero on success.
+Takes a pointer to struct :c:type:`winesync_wait_args`, which is used identically to ``WINESYNC_IOC_WAIT_ANY``, except that ``index`` is always filled with zero on success if not woken via alert.

   This function attempts to simultaneously acquire all of the given objects.
 If unable to do so, it sleeps until all objects become